billwear/maas-rad/historical-release-notes-835.md

     -   The *Hardware Tests /Commission tab* now displays an improved view of the latest test run, its run time as well as an improved view of previous results.
 It also adds more detailed information about specific tests, such as status, exit code, tags, runtime and logs/output (such as stdout and stderr).
     -   The *Storage tab* now displays the status of specific disks, including whether a test is OK or failed after running hardware tests.

-For more information, please refer to <https://docs.ubuntu.com/maas/2.3/en/nodes-hw-testing>
+For more information, please refer to this external link:  <https://docs.ubuntu.com/maas/2.3/en/nodes-hw-testing>

 <h3 id="heading--network-discovery-and-beaconing">Network discovery and beaconing</h3>